dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ## Register New User ##

-This API can be used to create new user in the application. when user created, by default its status is active.
+This API can be used to create new user in the application.
+When user created, by default its status is active.

 ***Note:***

-Email and password fields is required in registration.
-Additional property can also included in request body.
+Email and password fields is required in registration new user.
+Additional property can also included in the request body.

 Method: POST
 URL: /v1/<application-id>/users/register

-Body:

-{JSON}

 Headers:
 Content-Type : application/json

+Body: {JSON}

 ***Example:***

 Request Body:

     {
-      "email": "user2@denaplatform.com",
+      "email": "user1@denaplatform.com",
       "password": "123456",
       "name":"javad",
       "family":"alimohammadi"
+      ... other fields
     }